dgtlntv/design-token-handover/README.md

 - [Semantic color tokens](https://github.com/canonical/design-tokens/pull/6)

 A more visual version of the design tokens is available at [tokens.component.wiki](https://tokens.component.wiki) (think storybook for design tokens)

+They have been added to Figma in [this](https://www.figma.com/design/JcHlfk6IVmQFu9pTWY5WL0/%F0%9F%9A%A7--WIP----DS25---Foundations-library?m=auto&t=DFabD3Uhs57jVc1u-6) library.

 The tokens in this repository have been agreed upon in the following specifications: